DopierRex/OneNext/README.md

 This resolves a deal of complexity for the average or casual user, the objective is to have pre-configured features and cores on just one SD card, with options executable from the NextZXOS menu (no SD card swapping, or having to use multiple SD cards).

-Please be aware it is NOT an official Spectrum Next add-on package, and it is not in any way associated with SpecNext Ltd, supported by the Spectrum Next official distribution, or endorsed by the Spectrum Next team.
-This project is intended to demonstrate the implementation of open-source features available for the Spectrum Next, made by third parties, and provide an easy setup.
-It is mainly for evaluation and educational purposes, with the hope that it will encourage more people to explore Spectrum Next-related projects.
+Please be aware this is NOT an official Spectrum Next add-on package, and it is not in any way associated with SpecNext Ltd, supported by the Spectrum Next official distribution, or endorsed by the Spectrum Next team.
+The project is intended to demonstrate the implementation of open-source features available for the Spectrum Next, made by third parties, and provide an easy setup.
+It is mainly for evaluation purposes, with the hope that it will encourage more people to explore Spectrum Next-related projects.

 The NextZXOS menu is edited with zxnext-menuedit, kindly created by em00k, David Saphier Anyone can learn how to use this amazing tool and customise the default NextZXOS.